 What the data are telling us

-- Although the use of biofuels has contributed to a reduction in the GHG emission intensity of road transport fuels in the EU, the set reduction target of 2020 is unlikely to be met.
+Although the use of biofuels has contributed to a reduction in the GHG emission intensity of road transport fuels in the EU, the set reduction target of 2020 has not been met.

 Where the data come from